 KAO2 reports for IPENZ Migration Skill Assessment

 Non-ICT and tertiary ICT applicants can submit KA02 reports to be considered for ICT-related positions.
-Their report essentially gives them the ability to strategically elucidate their job experience, putting them on par with any ICT applicant.
-It is also appropriate for candidates with ICT experience whose credentials were not recognized or authorized by universities in New Zealand.
-They, therefore, leveled the playing field by filing the KA02 report.
+It is also appropriate for candidates with ICT experience whose credentials were not recognised or authorised by universities in New Zealand.
+They, therefore, levelled the playing field by filing the KA02 report.

 Types of KA02 report from IPENZ